 We believe that schools must be accountable for helping all children achieve.
 Research in recent years has begun to clarify what contributes to our children's success in achieving reading proficiency.
 According to the research there are four key impact areas:

 We will need the support and involvement of all citizens, community leaders, state and local partners, and our policymakers - to accomplish this goal.

 These are just a few suggestions on how to increase reading proficiency in your program.

 Invite Parents and Grandparents in to read to the children.

 Encourage children to participate in a summer reading book contest.

 For more information about how you can get involved, please go to the Arkansas Campaign for Grade Level Reading website at:

 To support the Grade Level Reading Campaign, the Head Start State Collaboration Office has engaged Early Head Start/Head Start programs all across the state by participating in:

-Reading is Electric Read-A-Thon-All programs are encouraged to read to children daily for an eight week period to showcase the importance of books in the classroom.
+Reading is Electric Read-A-Thon-All programs are encouraged to read to children daily for a five to eight week period to showcase the importance of books in the classroom.
 Early Head Start/Head Start programs submit their Read-A-Thon log sheets weekly to show the number of books read to children.
-Programs will be recognized for the number of books read per center in March 2015.
+This event may take a different turn each year to focus on family engagement, fatherhood, and other activities.
+Programs will be recognized for the number of books read per center each year.

 Reading is Electric books will be disseminated to EHS, HS, and HIPPY children from all across the state in order to demonstrate the importance of reading.